LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/04-how-to-help.md

 We are allowed to break confidentiality is someone tells us about plans to harm themselves or others.
 We need to warn the person about this rule.
 But if we share stories at peer meetings, we must not break confidence.
 This means we can share information with colleagues about what happened, but we need to tell the story in a way that doesn’t give away who the people in our story are.

-*This is discussed in detail in the book* Compassionate Care *on empathic communication and care in the Bettercare series.*
+*This is discussed in detail in the forthcoming book* Compassionate Care *on empathic communication and care in the Bettercare series.*

 > Confidentiality is important if we are to win the trust of the people we care for.